 MTG Duskmourn release dates

-While it makes sense to have the horror set out well before Halloween, this is a surprisingly early date for 2024’s fourth premier set – we’ve grown used to the final ‘main’ set of the year arriving in November.
+While it makes sense to have the horror set out well before Halloween, this was a surprisingly early date for 2024’s fourth premier set – we’ve grown used to the final ‘main’ set of the year arriving in November.

-MTG Duskmourn spoilers
+MTG Duskmourn mechanics

 Overlord Cycle